Alive In Tucson

 Immigration and ethnic diversity tend to reduce social solidarity and social capital.
 New evidence from the US suggests that in ethnically diverse neighbourhoods residents of all races tend to ‘hunker down’.
 Trust (even of one's own race) is lower, altruism and community cooperation rarer, friends fewer.

 It might surprise you to learn that California, America’s most diverse state, also has the worst air quality, the greatest wealth disparity, and was ranked as the worst state to live in by the US News based on health care, education, economy, opportunity, infrastructure, crime and corrections, fiscal stability, and quality of life.
-This ranking merely echoes what Putnam’s research revealed about Los Angeles, what was then “the most diverse human habitation in human history” and the “crown jewel” of the multi-cultural mess that is California today and our future tomorrow if we don’t turn the tide, and soon.
+This ranking merely echoes what Putnam’s research revealed about Los Angeles, “the most diverse human habitation in human history” and the “crown jewel” of the multi-cultural mess that is California today and our future tomorrow if we don’t turn the tide, and soon.